 - Infrared heaters only heat the items in the room, not the air.
 Infrared rays heat objects that are in direct contact with them.
 As a result, if you are not directly in front of the heating element, you may not get as much heat.

 - Heat turns off quickly: Although you get fast heat when the unit is turned on, an infrared heater turns off immediately.
-There is no leftover heat radiating from the device.
+There is no excess heat radiating from the device.

 - Some infrared heaters are bulky or large: Because there are so many different types of infrared heaters, they come in all different shapes and sizes.
 And, unless you obtain a compact electric infrared heater, the item may be difficult to transport.
 This is particularly true of patio heaters.